apache/beam/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution!
 Follow this checklist to help us incorporate your contribution quickly and easily:

  - [ ] [**Choose reviewer(s)**](https://beam.apache.org/contribute/#make-your-change) and mention them in a comment (`R: @username`).
  - [ ] Format the pull request title like `[BEAM-XXX] Fixes bug in ApproximateQuantiles`, where you replace `BEAM-XXX` with the appropriate JIRA issue, if applicable.
 This will automatically link the pull request to the issue.
+See the [Contributor Guide](https://beam.apache.org/contribute) for more tips on [how to make review process smoother](https://beam.apache.org/contribute/#make-your-change).
  - [ ] If this contribution is large, please file an Apache [Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf).

 Post-Commit Tests Status (on master branch)